nicholashibberd/bouncing-vim/README.md

 ### <a name="language-specific-settings"></a>Tmux integration

+A tmux.conf file is provided: `./rc-files/tmux.conf`.

+The tmux installation script will prompt to link to it.

 * Fix keycodes
   - tmux will send xterm-style keys when its xterm-keys option is on
   - this requires `set -g xterm-keys on` in the `~/.tmux.conf`